 Other common viruses that can cause encephalitis include:

-The childhood viruses that used to commonly cause encephalitis are now preventable by vaccines.
+Vaccines can prevent the childhood viruses that used to cause encephalitis.
 Therefore, these types of encephalitis are rare today.
 Some childhood viruses that can cause encephalitis include:

 The groups most at risk of encephalitis are: